Thomas Hayter

-Thomas Hayter FRS (1702 – 9 January 1762) was an English whig divine, who served as a Church of England bishop for 13 years, and was a royal chaplain.
+Thomas Hayter FRS (1702 – 9 January 1762) was an English whig divine, who served as a Church of England bishop for 13 years as Bishop of Norwich (1749–1761) then Bishop of London (1761–1762), and was a royal chaplain.
 As a party advocate of the Pelhamites and a friend of the Duke of Newcastle, he was at the height of his powers in the 1750s.
 A scholar renowned in his days, it was for his divinity that Hayter was recommended, but his friendship with the court and royalty that exemplified his actual powers.
 He was considered tolerant and eclectic, learned and intelligent.

 Life

-He was born in Chagford, Devon, officially the son of George Hayter; it has often been claimed that Lancelot Blackburne was his father, but there is no conclusive evidence.
-Blackburne sizeable portion of his estate to Hayter.
+He was born in Chagford, Devon, the son of George Hayter, rector of Chagford, and his wife Grace, and was baptised in Chagford on 17 November 1702.

+It has often been claimed that Hayter was the illegitimate son of Lancelot Blackburne, for instance in the letters of Horace Walpole.
+While Blackburne did resign as Sub-Dean of Exeter in 1703 when accused of a sexual scandal (of which he was cleared by a church investigation), this was with a woman named Mary Martin, unconnected with Hayter.
+It was not until decades later, in the 1730s, that opponents of Blackburne (then Archbishop of York) conflated the past accusation with Blackburne's patronage of Hayter and insinuated that Hayter was Blackburne's illegitimate son.
+However, Blackburne left a sizeable portion of his estate to Hayter.

 Hayter studied at Blundell's School, Tiverton, and matriculated at Balliol College, Oxford on 30 May 1720, where he graduated BA on 21 January 1724.
-He took further degrees at Emmanuel College, Cambridge (MA 1727) and DD (1744).
+He took further degrees at Emmanuel College, Cambridge (MA 1727 and DD 1744).